zenoix/walnut-environment/README.md

 ```

 ## To set it up:

+> [!WARNING]
+> The setup instructures have are now outdated due to the structural changes to my configuration in the commit starting at [24e45ab](https://github.com/zenoix/walnut-environment/commit/24e45abb43689ac49977082d65bf67f25c23622b).
+I am currently in the process of updating these instructions.

 First clone and place the directory in the right place
 ```sh
 git clone https://github.com/zenoix/walnut-environment